 Introduction

-Cliffe Woods Primary School is incredibly passionate about ensuring that our children have a lively, interesting and fulfilling curriculum which builds on skills and knowledge.
+Cliffe Woods Primary School is passionate about ensuring that our children have a lively, interesting and fulfilling curriculum which builds on procedural knowledge.

 Statement of Intent